2019 New Zealand Darts Masters

 The 2019 New Zealand Darts Masters, presented by Burger King & TAB was the inaugural staging of the tournament by the Professional Darts Corporation, and was the fifth entry in the 2019 World Series of Darts.
-The tournament featured 16 players (eight PDC players facing eight regional qualifiers) and was held at the Claudelands Arena in Hamilton, New Zealand from 23–24 August 2019.
+The tournament featured 16 players (eight PDC players facing eight regional qualifiers) and was held at the Claudelands Arena in Hamilton, New Zealand from 23 to 24 August 2019.

 Michael van Gerwen won his 14th World Series title with an 8–1 win over Raymond van Barneveld in the final.

 Prize money

 The total prize fund was £60,000.

 Qualifiers

 The eight invited PDC representatives, (seeded according to the World Series Order of Merit) are: